awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-autoscaling-warmpool.md

 The following example defines a warm pool for an Auto Scaling group\.

-For examples of CloudFormation stack templates with warm pools, see our [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples)\.
+For other examples, see our [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples)\.
+Included are examples of lifecycle hooks that work with warm pools\.

 ### Auto Scaling group with warm pool<a name="aws-resource-autoscaling-warmpool--examples--Auto_Scaling_group_with_warm_pool"></a>